 1. Speak to a reference customer of the audit firm that's been in a similar position to yourselves.
 If the service is meeting all of their expectations and has solved their requirements, it's a good sign that it will for you too.

 2. Take advantage of any free consultations, initial scoping or control assessments, and other resources that audit firms offer.
 In addition to helping you prepare for your project, you can get to know what it's like working with them before signing up to their service.

 If you're considering AssuranceLab's audit services, feel free to ask us about any of the above (or other) points.
-We have a plethora of SMB cloud services clients that kindly offer to speak with those in your position to help you make an informed choice.
-Our free products, like our flagship Readiness Assessment, are available on our website.
-You can conduct a free scoping and assessment of InfoSec standards including; SOC 1, SOC 2, ISO 27001, GDPR, CCPA, HIPAA and the Consumer Data Right.
+We have plenty of startup and SMB cloud services clients that kindly offer to speak with those in your position to help you make an informed choice.
+Our free products, like our Readiness Assessment, are available on our website for anyone to use.
+You can conduct a free scoping and assessment of standards including; SOC 1, SOC 2, ISO 27001, GDPR, CCPA, HIPAA, the Consumer Data Right, and more!